openhab-scripters/openhab-helper-libraries/Documentation/Example-Jython-Scripts.md

 #### Script: [`300_JythonConsoleCommand.py`](/Script%20Examples/300_JythonConsoleCommand.py)
 <ul>

-This script defines an command extension to the OSGI console.
+This script defines a command extension to the OSGI console.
 The example command prints some Jython platform details to the console output.
 </ul>